enigma131/stb0899/README.md

 Total changes from Linux sources are in separate file ListOfChanges.

-I use it since kernel 4.x on different distributions (Ubuntu, Debian, Arch ,Fedora, Redhat).
+I use it since kernel 4.x on different distribution familys (Ubuntu, Debian, Arch ,Fedora, Redhat).

 ## Installing: